 Recognised as a key lawyer in energy and natural resources (transactions and regulatory)

-Recognised as leading lawyer in natural resources and energy law
+Recognised in oil and gas, natural resources, government practice, mining, water and energy law

 Recent amendments to the Environmental Protection Act 1994 (Qld) (EP Act) further reform the mine rehabilitation regime in Queensland.